Qatar: Literature

 Qatari literature traces its origins back to the 19th century.
 Originally, written poetry was the most common form of expression.
 Abdul Jalil Al-Tabatabai and Mohammed bin Abdullah bin Uthaymeen, two poets dating back to the early 19th century, formed the corpus of Qatar's earliest written poetry.
-Poetry later fell out of favor after Qatar began reaping the profits from oil exports in the mid-20th century and many Qataris abandoned their Bedouin traditions in favor of more urban lifestyles.
+Poetry later fell out of favour after Qatar began reaping the profits from oil exports in the mid-20th century and many Qataris abandoned their Bedouin traditions in favour of more urban lifestyles.

 Due to the increasing number of Qataris who began receiving formal education during the 1950s and other significant societal changes, 1970 witnessed the introduction of the first short story anthology, and in 1993 the first locally authored novels were published.
 Poetry, particularly the predominant nabati form, retained some importance but would soon be overshadowed by other literary types.
-Unlike most other forms of art in Qatari society, females have been involved in the modern literature movement on a similar magnitude to males.
+Unlike in most other forms of art in Qatari society, women have been involved in the modern literature movement to a similar extent to men.

 Media

 Qatar's media was classified as "not free" in the 2014 Freedom of the Press report by Freedom House.
-TV broadcasting in Qatar was started in 1970.
-Al Jazeera is a main television network headquartered in Doha, Qatar.
-Al Jazeera initially launched in 1996 as an Arabic news and current affairs satellite TV channel of the same name, but has since expanded into a global network of several speciality TV channels known collectively as the Al Jazeera Media Network.
+Television broadcasting started in 1970 with the inauguration of Qatar TV.
+Al Jazeera is a main television network headquartered in Doha.
+Al Jazeera initially launched in 1996 as an Arabic news and current affairs satellite TV channel of the same name and has since expanded into a global network of several speciality TV channels.

 It has been reported that journalists practice self-censorship, particularly in regards to the government and ruling family of Qatar.
-Criticism of the government, Emir and ruling family in the media is illegal.
+Criticism of the government, emir, and ruling family in the media is illegal.
 According to article 46 of the press law "The Emir of the state of Qatar shall not be criticised and no statement can be attributed to him unless under a written permission from the manager of his office."
 Journalists are also subject to prosecution for insulting Islam.

 In 2014, a Cybercrime Prevention Law was passed.
 The law is said to restrict press freedom and carries prison sentences and fines for broad reasons such as jeopardising local peace or publishing false news.
 The Gulf Center for Human Rights has stated that the law is a threat to freedom of speech and has called for certain articles of the law to be revoked.

 Press media has undergone expansion in recent years.
 There are currently seven newspapers in circulation in Qatar, with four being published in Arabic and three being published in English.
 There are also newspapers from India, Nepal and Sri Lanka with editions printed from Qatar.

-In regards to telecommunication infrastructure, Qatar is the highest-ranked Middle Eastern country in the World Economic Forum's Network Readiness Index (NRI) – an indicator for determining the development level of a country's information and communication technologies.
+In regards to telecommunication infrastructure, Qatar is the highest-ranked Middle Eastern country in the World Economic Forum's Network Readiness Index (NRI)—an indicator for determining the development level of a country's information and communication technologies.
 Qatar ranked number 23 overall in the 2014 NRI ranking, unchanged from 2013.